yang-guangliang/yang-guangliang.github.io/index.md

 ### Intro

-I am an Assistant Professor in the School of Computer Science at Fudan University, and director of the Code Security Research group.
+I am an Assistant Professor in the School of Computer Science at Fudan University.
 My research focuses on computer system and AI security.
 Our team is passionate about devising novel security verification and mitigation approaches for practical and real-world utilization, and bridging the gap between cutting-edge security research and effective and reliable security systems.

 <span style="color:blue">*We are looking for students interested in computer security.
 Please feel free to contact me!*</span>